Rapidity Gaps in Double Diffraction Events at LHC and Baryon-anti Baryon Torus: More Suggestions on the Pomeron Torus

 \section{More Suggestions on the Pomeron Torus}

 Here it is the place to imagine where to the pomeron torus could contribute.
-What we have, if our gluon-junction construction that looks like a "compactificated" pomeron string would be released as metastable "particle"?
-It is charge neutral QCD cluster with the certain potential energy, which is determined by number of junctions plus antijunctions.
-If such cluster would be stable, this is appropriate candidate for the dark matter (DM)\cite{myPBCtalk}.
-The reason, why this object doesn't dissipate in the collisions with matter, is a following: the atomic number of elements in the space is too small in comparison with the number of SJ-antiSJ vertices in our toroidal construction therefore compact torus leaves intact after the collision with the less stable atoms.
-Since each high energy proton collision in the space, wherever it takes place, contributes approximately one percent of energy into DM, the valuable mass has been accumulated in the Universe, even though some amount of energy dissipates back into baryons and mesons at the collisions with the interstellar atoms.
-As a result, we should have less dark matter in the places, where the atomic matter is concentrated.
+What we have, if our gluon-junction construction that looks like a compactificated pomeron string would be released as metastable particle?
+It is charge neutral QCD cluster with the certain potential energy, which is determined by number of hexagons, Hexnumb = (NSL + NantiSJ)/2.
+If such cluster would be stable in an environment with high pressure of gravitation, this is appropriate candidate for the dark matter (DM)\cite{torus,aspen}.
+The reasons, why this object does not dissipate in the collisions with matter, are the following: pomeron torus have valuable energy of connection and, if the atomic number of elements in the space is too small in comparison with the number of SJ-antiSJ vertices in our toroidal construction, this compact torus leaves intact after the collisions with the less heavy atoms.
+Because of high energy collision with protons and nuclei in the space or wherever it takes place, some amount of energy of pomeron torus could also dissipate into baryons and mesons.